intelsdi-x/snap-plugin-collector-snmp/README.md

 ### Namespace

-Metrics namespaces are configured in *setfile*.
-Namespaces start with `/intel/snmp/`,  further parts of namespaces need to be configured
+Metrics namespaces are configured in *Setfile*.
+Namespaces start with `/intel/snmp/`,  further parts of namespaces need to be configured.

-Namespace is configured as an array which contains configuration of namespace elements (separted by `/`), for exemplary metrics definition which are shown in [setfile structure section](https://github.com/intelsdi-x/snap-plugin-collector-snmp/blob/master/README.md#setfile-structure) and this MIB:
+Namespace is configured as an array which contains configuration of namespace elements (separted by `/`).
+For example metrics definition are shown in [setfile structure section](https://github.com/intelsdi-x/snap-plugin-collector-snmp/blob/master/README.md#setfile-structure) and this MIB:

 ```
 .1.3.6.1.2.1.2.1.0 = INTEGER: 2